IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2015_Volume2.md

 Improved KnockoutJS support | Responsive Vertical Column rendering is now supported with KnockoutJS.
 JavaScript-based Excel Grid Exporter (RTM) | JavaScript-based Excel Grid Exporter is now RTM and supports igGrid, igTreeGrid and igHierarchicalGrid.
 ARIA support | We now comply with the W3C WAI-ARIA specification to ensure our customers can provide their disabled users with satisfactory experience.
-[igGrid RowSelectors Improvements](#grid-row-selectors-improvements)  | You can now enabled selection across all pages when Row Selectors with checkboxes and Paging are enabled.
+[RowSelectors Improvements](#grid-row-selectors-improvements)  | You can now enabled selection across all pages when Row Selectors with checkboxes and Paging are enabled.

 ### igHierarchicalGrid